-You should study for the GED test until you score into a green zone on the GED Ready® practice test.
+You should study for the GED test until you score in a green zone on the GED Ready® practice test.

 Some students get this score within 1-2 months after studying for the test.
 Others need 3-6 months per subject.
 Be patient with yourself; it takes what it takes.
 What counts is the positive result in the form of a GED diploma.